BIOGRAPHY

 Gisela Colón (b.
 1966) is a Puerto Rican-American artist whose works traverse land interventions, sculpture, painting, video, and photography.
 Her practice of organic minimalism addresses the entanglement of ecological phenomena, personal and ancestral memory, and the relationship between cultural anthropology and the natural world.
 Fusing ancient symbolism with futuristic aesthetics, Colón’s work embodies the metaphysical tension between permanence and ephemerality, the planetary and the cosmic, the grounded and the infinite.

-Forthcoming solo institutional exhibitions include: Radiant Earth at the Bruce Museum, Greenwich, Connecticut (2026), and Materia Prima Patria at the Museo de Arte Contemporáneo de Puerto Rico, San Juan, Puerto Rico (2026).
+Colón's work currently is the subject of two solo institutional exhibitions in 2026: Radiant Earth at the Bruce Museum, Greenwich, Connecticut (January-June 2026), and La Montaña, El Monolito at the Museo de Arte Contemporáneo de Puerto Rico, San Juan, Puerto Rico (March - August 2026).

 Originally from San Juan, Puerto Rico, the artist lives and works in Los Angeles and the California desert.